camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 id: play-your-process
 title: Play mode for rapid validation
 description: "Play mode gives developers a playground environment to quickly iterate and manually test their processes."
+keywords:
+  ["demo", "demoing", "collaboration", "rapid development", "Play", "Play mode"]
 ---

 <span class="badge badge--cloud">Camunda 8 only</span>

-The **Play** mode is a Zeebe-powered playground environment within Web Modeler for validating a process at any stage of development.
-Developers can debug their process logic, testers can manually test the process, and process owners can demo to stakeholders.
+Play is a Zeebe-powered playground environment within Web Modeler for validating a process at any stage of development.
+Developers can debug their process logic, testers can manually test the process, and process owners can demo to stakeholders - all within Play.

 ## Opening Play